yosoyubik/NCBI-Downloader/README.md

 }
 ```
 If meta.json is not provided, these values are used by default.
 The result metadata will contain
-the exact same values as provided in the meta.json file.
+the exact same seed values as provided in the meta.json file.
 If the downloaded metadata doesn't contain some of the mandatory files, this isolate won't be downloaded.

 ## Note